williamyeny/shamikh-jquery-tutorial/README.md

   // code in here executes when click happens
 });
 ```
-What if you want to click on the "button" element programmatically?
+What about the inverse?
+How do you click on the "button" element programmatically, i.e. trigger its click event?

 `$("#button").click(); // if it is a link, it will take you to whatever site in your browser`